Baronchibuikem/DhangoGraphenePratice/README.md

 ## About Project

-A web application with two types of users: Drivers and Riders Rider's can request for a ride
-Driver's can accept ride request and pick up a rider
+A management software for transportation companies to help in managing their passengers

 ### Technologies used

-Django, Django_rest, Django-graphene, React, Graphql
+Django, Django-graphene, React, Apollo/Client